 Night sleep plays a vital role in your physical health.
 There is no doubt that staying up late is a lot of fun, but your brain needs rest to function properly.
 If you stay up late regularly, you will not be able to study well and produce high-quality work.
 Try to sleep 7 to 8 hours at night to refresh your mind and avoid health issues.

 To be able to study well and achieve your goals, you should keep a healthy lifestyle.
 Drinking water is essential as it improves your memory and mood, and keeps you energetic.
 Eating healthy food is extremely crucial too.
-You should eat three meals a day, that include carbs, proteins, fats, fruits and vegetables.
+You should eat three meals daily, including carbs, proteins, fats, fruits, and vegetables.
 These will affect the way you perform during the day and keep your energy levels high.
-Furthermore, going to the gym, working out, walking, running, and biking are very important to keep you fit.
+Furthermore, going to the gym, working out, walking, running, and biking are all very important to keep you fit.
 They also help you relax and relieve stress.